galaxyproject/training-material/Exome-Seq/tutorials/Exome-Seq.md

 (multi-nucleotide polymorphisms), and complex events (composite insertion and substitution events) smaller than the length of a short-read sequencing alignment.

-1. Select *FreeBayes* from *NGS: Variant Analysis* section of the tool menu (left panel of Galaxy's interface)
+1. Select *FreeBayes* from *Phenotype Association* section of the tool menu (left panel of Galaxy's interface)
 2. Run it:
   1. Load reference genome from local cache
   2. Use "Human (Homo sapiens): hg19" as reference genome
-  3. Choose default settings
+  3. Choose other default settings
-  4. Call all variants
+  4. Execute

 Congratulations, you have created you first VCF file, one of most complicated file formats in bioinformatics.
 In such a file your called variants are stored